Login

 Skirting and Architrave Recommended Combinations

-When considering what works well with your skirting board size, we recommend:
+When considering combinations that work well for your skirting board size, we recommend:

 The most common size combinations sold are: